 So, what's the problem

-A recent assessment of food insecurity by FAO revealed that millions individuals in sub-Saharan Africa suffer from severe food insecurity.
+A recent assessment of food insecurity by FAO revealed that millions of individuals in sub-Saharan Africa suffer from severe food insecurity.
 Although this situation is improving, many countries here still rely on expensive imports to meet their needs.

 Improving legume yields represents one of the most cost-effective and affordable approaches to bettering food and nutrition security and enhancing soil fertility.
 It has wider proven benefits including increased income for households and enhanced access to markets.